SAP/spartacus-docs/_pages/dev/b2b/customizing-b2b-commerce-organization.md

 }
 ```

-More about styles in spartacus you can see in section dedicated to [ styles.](https://sap.github.io/spartacus-docs/css-architecture/#component-styles)
+For more information, see [Component Styles]({{ site.baseurl }}/css-architecture/#component-styles).

-## Assets
+## Translations

-### Override translations

-Translation resources for organization can be overridden on the same rules as other spartacus chunks e.g.:
+Organization translation resources can be overridden following the same rules as for other Spartacus chunks.
+The following is an example:

 ```ts
 provideConfig({